everydayhero/react-widgets/src/docs.md

 `campaignUid` (string)
 Campaign uid to filter results by campaign.

+`campaignUids` (array)<br>
+Campaign uids to filter results by multiple campaigns.

 `campaignSlug` (string)
 Campaign slug to filter results by campaign.
 Requires `country`.

 `charityUid` (string)
 Charity uid to filter results by charity.
+If used with `campaignUid`, multiple charity uids can be passed as a comma separated list.
+This will return pages for these charities within the specified campaign.

 `charitySlug` (string)
 Charity slug to filter results by charity.
 Requires `country`.